-- Key Ingredients for Trauma-Informed Care Implementation45 - Adopting a Trauma-Informed Approach to Improve Patient Care: Foundational Organizational-Level Steps46 ways in which IPV can influence survivors' symptoms and presentations, their experience of clinical interactions, and their responses to treatment.
+- Strengthening Trauma-Informed Staff Practices - Key Ingredients for Trauma-Informed Care Implementation - Adopting a Trauma-Informed Approach to Improve Patient Care: Foundational Organizational-Level Steps - / Strategy 2.3.2.
+Strengthen trauma-informed clinical practices by training health providers and nonclinical staff to recognize trauma and healing as universal experiences and create a safe, supportive, and nonjudgmental setting for patients, including pregnant people with experiences of IPV.
+[MCP] Incorporating an IPV and trauma-informed approach recognizes the ways in which IPV can influence survivors' symptoms and presentations, their experience of clinical interactions, and their responses to treatment.
 Clinical survivor-centered approaches prioritize survivors' voices and autonomy to disclose IPV in their own time and access resources through a variety of channels to match their readiness and self-defined needs.
-47 Trainings should equip providers to guide discussions that help shape birthing plans to maximize the patient's agency and comfort, consider partner interference, avoid retraumatization, and enhance the likelihood the patient will engage in preventive care during and after pregnancy. ^{48,49}
+Trainings should equip providers to guide discussions that help shape birthing plans to maximize the patient's agency and comfort, consider partner interference, avoid retraumatization, and enhance the likelihood the patient will engage in preventive care during and after pregnancy. - Strategy 2.4.

-/ Strategy 2.2.2.
-Strengthen trauma-informed clinical practices by training health providers and nonclinical staff to recognize trauma and healing as universal experiences and create a safe, supportive, and nonjudgmental setting for patients, including pregnant people with experiences of IPV.
-[MCP] Incorporating an IPV and trauma-informed approach recognizes the

-• Strategy 2.3.
 Ensure health care providers and care coordinators receive training and partner with IPV advocates to provide adaptable and culturally, linguistically, and contextually specific safety planning.
 [MCPs] Safety plans can include strategies to help patients to be safer if leaving the abusive partner is not feasible.
 Health care providers should offer supportive care regardless of a survivor's readiness to leave an abusive relationship.
 Health care providers do not have to navigate safety planning on their own; they can partner with IPV organizations to offer safety planning to help survivors prepare to navigate dangerous situations in the safest way possible.
-Table 3 lists key components of safety planning.50 Safety planning must also address culturally specific needs and histories: for example, recognize the violence inherent in threatening to remove children from their homes, especially in Native communities, and that fear might prevent a survivor from disclosing they need help.
+Table 3 lists key components of safety planning.
+Safety planning must also address culturally specific needs and histories: for example, recognize the violence inherent in threatening to remove children from their homes, especially in Native communities, and that fear might prevent a survivor from disclosing they need help.
 For some, focusing on staying in the relationship more safely might be more appropriate than leaving a tight-knit community that provides support and healing in other ways.